CHAOHOU-97/MotifAE/README.md

 ## MotifAE: Unsupervised Discovery of Functional Motifs from Protein Language Model

 MotifAE is a sparse autoencoder with local similarity loss, designed for the unsupervised discovery of functional protein motifs from Protein Language Model.
-It incorporates a **local similarity loss** to encourage the learned latent features to capture meaningful, coherent local patterns (motifs) within the protein sequences.
+It incorporates a local similarity loss to encourage the latent features to capture meaningful, coherent local patterns (motifs) in the protein sequences.
 ![MotifAE architecture](./image/motifae.png)

 -----